braceal/ot2util/README.md

 2. If the specific OT2 is not in your known hosts file (locally) then fabric will block until you type yes which can throw off the execution when were working with threads.

+3. Due to a bug in the OT2 interface, please leave the `remote_dir` option set as `/root/test1`.